-COURSE OBJECTIVE: Upon completion of the course, participants should be able to:
+COURSE OBJECTIVES: Upon completion of the course, participants should be able to:

-- Provide an overview of the concepts and classifications used in environmental accounting. - Provide an overview of the data and type of indicators that can be used to help understand the economic and financial implications of climate change. - Identify data sources and understand the compilation methods of key macroeconomic relevant environmental and climate change statistics. - Identify the ways in which these indicators can be used to develop economic policies aimed to mitigate and/or adapt to climate change.
+- Provide an overview of the concepts and classifications used in environmental accounting. - Provide an overview of the data and type of indicators that can be used to help understand the economic and financial implications of climate change, including climate change risks. - Identify data sources and understand the compilation methods of key macroeconomic relevant environmental and climate change statistics. - Describe the crucial role of climate financing in combating climate change. - Identify the ways in which these indicators can be used to develop economic policies aimed to mitigate and/or adapt to climate change.